7 days in Calabria, Italy itinerary: a complete guide

 Marina Grande beach

-There’s no need to say that from here you can enjoy an incredible view, and on the clearest days, see the Aeolian Islands.
+There’s no need to say that from here you can enjoy an incredible view and, on the clearest days, see the Aeolian Islands.

 Chianalea is the old fisherman’s village of Scilla.
 It’s located on the other side of the mountain (a walkable distance from the Marina Grande).

-It is no secret that italy is known for its quaint towns.
+It is no secret that Italy is known for its quaint towns.
 Whilst strolling around the narrow streets of Chianalea, you’ll see lovely independent shops and well-renowned restaurants, serving the best swordfish dishes.

 chianalea calabra italy